hedgepigdaniel/hedgepigdaniel.github.io/projects.markdown

 These are projects which I created myself, either alone or with others.

+### webpack-cloud-functions
+[webpack-cloud-functions](https://github.com/hedgepigdaniel/webpack-cloud-functions) An integration for using webpack with cloud/lambda functions.
+Supports seamless HMR for local development and optimised bundles for production.

 ### webpack-error-on-warnings-plugin

 [webpack-error-on-warnings-plugin](https://github.com/hedgepigdaniel/webpack-error-on-warnings-plugin) is a simple webpack plugin to fail builds in CI if there are warnings.
 Very similar to [webpack-errors-to-warnings-plugin](https://www.npmjs.com/package/warnings-to-errors-webpack-plugin), but written in Typescript.